bentomhall/nih-system/homebrewery/core.homebrew.md

 You can take only one bonus action on your turn, so you must choose which bonus action to use when you have more than one available.

 You choose when to take a bonus action during your turn, unless the bonus action's timing is specified, and anything that deprives you of your ability to take actions also prevents you from taking a bonus action.
-You cannot interrupt the resolution of an action with a bonus action *except* the Attack action (when you can make multiple attacks with that action)--in that case, you can take a bonus action between attacks just as you can move between attacks.
+You cannot interrupt the resolution of an action with a bonus action *except* the Attack action (when you can make multiple attacks with that action); in that case, you can take a bonus action between attacks just as you can move between attacks.
 If a bonus action requires you to take the Attack action, you must make at least one attack with that action before you can use the triggered bonus action.

 {On action timing}
 Generally, NIH is more strict about actions being atomic than D&D. Unless specifically indicated in the text of the ability, you must resolve an action completely before using another action.
 This includes reactions.
 You cannot take reactions during your actions unless specifically allowed in the ability that grants the reaction. **Note** movement is not an action.
 It can always be broken up however you wish around actions, bonus actions, and reactions, and with some restrictions even inside of actions (such as between attacks from a single action).